IgorSasovets/protractor-firefox-support/README.md

-This is implementation of drag and drop function that can be used in e2e tests (written using Protractor framework) for Firefox browser.
+This is custom implementation of commonly used functions that can be used for e2e testing using Protractor in Firefox browser.